How to Install Chkrootkit on Fedora Linux

 /usr/lib/.libssl.so.1.1.hmac

 These .hmac files are FIPS integrity checksums used by OpenSSL and are legitimate system files.
 Before taking action on any “INFECTED” warning, research the specific file or process flagged.
-Cross-reference findings with Debian and Ubuntu Chkrootkit guides for known false positives across distributions.
+Cross-reference findings with the official chkrootkit documentation for known false positives.

-If automated scans are not running, verify the cron service is active and the job is properly configured.
+If automated scans are not running, verify the cron service and job configuration:

 sudo systemctl status crond.service